Greatest Literature banner

 The Postman Always Rings Twice scene 1981

-Nick (John Colicos) celebrates with wife Cora (Jessica Lange) and Frank (Jack Nicholson) in 1981 film.
+Nick (John Colicos) celebrates with wife Cora (Jessica Lange) and Frank (Jack Nicholson).

 The Postman in dark colours

-The Postman Always Rings Twice (1981): Director Bob Rafelson; writer David Mamet; featuring Jack Nicholson, Jessica Lange, John Colicos, Michael Lerner
+The Postman Always Rings Twice (1981): Film, 123 minutes; director Bob Rafelson; writer David Mamet; featuring Jack Nicholson, Jessica Lange, John Colicos, Michael Lerner

 On paper the remake of The Postman Always Rings Twice in 1981 sounds good.
 It updates the story in film at a time when changing mores would allow a grittier and more sexually graphic telling of the story.
 Add a script by playwright David Mamet, direction by rising young maverick Bob Rafelson, and the casting of seemingly appropriate leading actors, Jack Nicholson and Jessica Lange, as the scheming lovers, and it's hard to see how it could go wrong.